 The entertainment area is surrounded by food shops.
 They have pizza, curry, burgers, chips, samoosas, ice cream and doughnuts.
 We recommend getting a potato twister at Chip ‘n Dip, sprinkled in your flavour of choice.
 This is a twirl of potato on a stick, like a huge deep fried chip.
 The edges are then dipped in seasoning, creating the perfect crunchy and salty bite.
 For dessert, stop by at one of the two mini doughnut shops.
 Here, you’ll get a few crispy morsels of dough, fried to perfection and drizzled with your choice of caramel, milk or white chocolate (or all three).

-The East Rand Traders Square is closed on Mondays, but open from 9:00 – 17:00 on Tuesdays to Sundays and on Public Holidays.
+The East Rand Traders Square is closed on Mondays (unless the Monday falls on a Public Holiday), but open from 09:00 – 17:00 on Tuesdays to Sundays and on Public Holidays.

 Entry is free on weekdays, but costs R5 on Saturdays and Sundays, when they have musical performances and entertainment.